700 professionals at Knights service 10,000 clients across the full spectrum of legal & professional services.

 • securing £125,000 for the family of a lady who died prematurely after a diagnosis of bowel cancer was missed;

 • acting for the family of a patient who died following bariatric surgery for weight loss; and

 • obtaining compensation for lady who suffered heart problems after an infection which occurred because a swab had been left inside her during the fitting of a pacemaker.

 Charlotte MooreSenior Associate

-An experienced lawyer specialising in obtaining compensation for people who have suffered negligent medical treatment by NHS hospitals, GPs or private doctors.
+She is a specialist in obtaining compensation for people who have suffered negligent medical treatment by NHS hospitals, GPs or private doctors.

 Charlotte has secured compensation, and funding for ongoing care, adapted accommodation, loss of earnings, aids and equipment and therapies, for clients who have suffered as a result of negligence on the part of their medical practitioner and the families of children and adults who have died during clinical treatment.
 Acting against the NHS hospitals, GPs and private doctors, her experience includes the following types of cases: amputation, visual loss, orthopaedic, stillbirth, fatal, gynaecological, colorectal, developmental dysplasia of the hip, cancer (bowel, rectal, breast, cervical, vulval and lung) and general medical.
 Charlotte also works on behalf of clients with severe brain injury.

 Recent examples of how Charlotte has helped clients include:

 • obtaining £700,000 for a child who has mobility problems following a delay in diagnosing septic arthritis of the hip;